itpp-labs/chatops-docs/docs/todo-bot/index.rst

 * CANCELED -- nothing was done and not going to be done
 * WAITING -- cannot be started and waits for something

+.. warning:: Official telegram docs say that "Bot storage is limited", though it's unknow how much or how long messages are kept in telegram servers.
+That may cause losing forwarded messages, while bot keeps only message IDS and task's description.

 Technical specification
 =======================